2025 Preliminary Round — New York City Regional, NY

 Zhen Chen received a bachelor’s degree in piano performance from the Central Conservatory of Music in Beijing and a master’s degree in piano performance under Arkady Aronov at the Manhattan School of Music in New York City, where he also earned a master’s degree in collaborative piano and chamber music with Heasook Rhee.
 He joined the piano and the chamber music faculty of Manhattan School of Music Precollege in 2022 and was inducted into the Steinway & Sons Teacher Hall of Fame in 2023.

-Golda Vainberg-Tatz has been a member of the Manhattan School of Music Precollege faculty since 2000.
+Manhattan School of Music Precollege faculty since 2007.

 Multi-award-winning pianist Kayoung An has performed as a soloist and chamber music artist at prominent halls such as Carnegie Hall, SummerStage, Bruno Walter Auditorium, Seoul Art Center, and Chicago Cultural Center.
 She has also performed for broadcasts on WFMT Chicago (98.7 MHz), KBS Classic FM, KBS-TV (Korea Broadcasting System), WBFY Belfast Radio (100.9 MHz), and YourTV Ontario, Canada.
 Kayoung An toured in Korea with Bayerische Kammerphilharmonie in 2017 and appeared on stage with renowned orchestras such as the Seoul Philharmonic Orchestra, Seoul Symphony Orchestra, Seoul Philharmonians, Amadeo Philharmonic Orchestra, Bar Harbor Festival String Orchestra, and Morning Heights Chamber Orchestra, to name a few.
 During her dedicated musical career, she was fortunate to work with prominent conductors such as Gábor Hontvári, Lawrence Golan, Francis Fortier, and others.
 Kayoung An has been a guest solo artist at the Bar Harbor Music Festival, Dame Myra Hess Memorial Concerts, Lechetzsky Association, and Arts on the Lake Recital Series.
 Her recent recording, “Kayoung An and Friends Play Bernard Hoffer.” in collaboration with David Gilbert, former assistant conductor of the New York Philharmonic Orchestra and Greenwich Symphony Orchestra, has been released by Albany Records.